England win series but Morgan fails once again

 Morgan fails again as Salt and Roy shine

-In the build-up to this series, Morgan had again fielded questions about his future role in the team with question marks over both form and fitness.
+In the build-up to this series, Morgan had again fielded enquiries about his role in the team with question marks over both his form and fitness.

-He is currently managing a groin/thigh problem in Amstelveen, and has previously struggled with longstanding back and knee issues.
+He is currently managing a groin/thigh problem in Amstelveen, and has previously struggled with long-standing back and knee issues.

 In his last 26 white-ball innings he has just one half-century at a time when competition for places in England's top order has never felt so intense.